mattpassarelli/cabin-voting-site/README.md

 ## Building
 `cd` into the `cabin_site` & `frontend` directories and build the respective Dockerfiles in there: `docker build -t my_docker_repo/my_app:<frontend/backend> .`.
 Push these two containers to the Dockerhub and deploy on Unraid

+I now also have an automated script to build and publish the two docker images.
+Should work on any UNIX system with Zshell available.